lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 Set Project Quota
 ~~~~~~~~~~~~~~~~~~

-Setting quota on project-folder are similar to setting user quota.
-The difference between setting project quota and user quota is
-that to confirm and setting the project quota requires one more procedure, which is selecting the domain that project is dependent.
+Setting a quota on project-folder is similar to setting a user quota.
+The difference between setting project quota and user quota is to confirm setting the project quota requires one more procedure, which is selecting the domain that the project is dependent on.
+The rest are the same.
 The rest of things are same.
 As in the picture below, you need to first select the domain, and then select the project.